-In a statistical analysis of measure-level present value lost savings, we estimated the expected (average) present value lost savings for each measure.
+In a statistical analysis of measure-level present value lost savings, we estimated the expected (average) present value lost savings for each measure per 1,000 square feet (\$/kSF).
 We used a regression model to account for variability in present value lost savings due to building type, building size, ASHRAE climate zone, and observed measure compliance.
-We used the resulting regression estimates and their standard errors to rank measures according to which had the greatest mean present value lost savings (on the log scale), and the 80% confidence intervals for each.
-These results are provided in Figure ES 1, where we identified the top five, 10, and 25 measures with the highest average present value lost savings (\$/ksf) out of 100 total measures included in this study.
+We ranked measures from greatest to least mean present value lost savings and plotted each with an 80% confidence interval.
+These results are provided in the figure below, where we identified the top five, 10, and 25 measures with the highest average present value lost savings (\$/ksf) out of 100 total measures included in this study.
+A full list of measures, measure numbers and abbreviations are provided in Appendix A. This project attempted to observe enough instances of measures and buildings to obtain statistical significance.
+However, the project failed to accomplish this for many measures, given the typical challenges of recruiting buildings, verified observability of any given measure in a single site visit, and the unknown quantity of any measure being constructed in the field.
+Therefore, the results provide directional rather than definitive quantitative guidance.